PGDip in Financial Planning| Stellenbosch Business School Skip to main content

 • Application fee: The application fee must accompany the application.
 The application fee is non-refundable.

-• Study materials: Study fees include tuition, assessment and e-textbooks.
+• Study materials: Study fees include all study materials and access to a world-class e-book on investment planning.

 • Travel and accommodation: Students are responsible for their own travel and accommodation arrangements and costs.